Santa Maria, Rio Grande do Sul

 Santa Maria is a municipality (município) in the central region of Rio Grande do Sul, the southernmost state of Brazil.
-In 2020, its population was 283,677 inhabitants in a total area of 1823 km2.
+In 2025, its population was 282,395 inhabitants in a total area of 1823 km2.
 Santa Maria is the 5th biggest municipality in the state, and the largest in its micro-region.

 Santa Maria is often referred to as the "heart of Rio Grande" (from Portuguese: "Coração do Rio Grande"), because the city is located in the geographical center of the State.

+Santa Maria is considered a university city, thanks to the Federal University of Santa Maria, created by José Mariano da Rocha Filho, and the Franciscan University, elevated to university center status on March 28, 2018.

+In the early morning of January 27, 2013, Santa Maria became world-famous due to the fire that occurred in a nightclub in the city, the Kiss nightclub.
+On that occasion, 242 people, mostly young people, died from smoke inhalation or being trampled, given that there was no emergency exit in the building.

 History and importance

 The first inhabitants of Santa Maria were the Minuano Indigenous People, who lived in a region of the municipality known as Coxilha do Pau Fincado, and the Tapes, who lived in the hills.

 With the arrival of Spanish and Portuguese colonizers this border region was witness to innumerable battles between rival groups.
 Finally, in 1797 the border between the two colonies was established by a commission (1ª Subdivisão da Comissão Demarcadora de Limites da América dat lit Meridional).
 This commission set up camp on the site of present-day Santa Maria.

 The camp was known as Acampamento de Santa Maria, later adding Boca do Monte to the name.
 1828 saw the arrival of the 28th Battalion of Foreigners, made up of hired Germans to fight against the inhabitants of present-day Uruguay in the Cisplatine War.
 After the war many of the soldiers decided to stay in Santa Maria, beginning the cycle of German colonization.
 In 1857, Santa Maria was separated from Cachoeira do Sul and elevated to town (vila) status.
 The municipality was created on 16 December 1857 and installed on 17 May 1858.